 A fair housing provider communicated that their organization has received an increasing number of complaints from low and moderate-income homeowners, who are struggling to maintain and improve their older households.
 This fair housing provider believes that these issues occur due to financial institutions approving unrealistic mortgages, misrepresenting information to clients on financial documents, and refusing to lend capital to those with traditionally poor credit.
 Predatory lenders seek out low and moderate income- individuals and families, with the goal to become homeowners, and manipulate these vulnerable community members to signing unrealistic home loans.
 It was suggested that the City could strengthen its home repair programs, increase the amount of low interest rate housing loans and second structure loans, and direct financial institutions to expand the breadth and flexibility of criteria that allows traditionally bad credit borrowers to receive loans.
-The City has committed to expanding the Predatory Lending Prevention and Foreclosure Prevention Strategy (adopted in in 2007), which includes resident outreach, education, emergency mortgage assistance, and coordination with HUD-approved housing counseling agencies.
-The City intends to continue this program to protect vulnerable homeowners as an important strategy in the City's anti-displacement efforts (Program J).
+The City has committed to expanding the Predatory Lending Prevention and Foreclosure Prevention Strategy (adopted in in 2007), which includes resident outreach, education, emergency mortgage assistance, and coordination with HUDapproved housing counseling agencies.
+The City intends to continue this program to protect vulnerable homeowners as an important strategy in the City's anti-displacement efforts (Program I).
+The City also intends to continue to market homeowner repair and rehab programs to low income homeowners and will evaluate the need to offer additional rehab loan programs (Program X).
 The City will also continue to offer homeownership programs, including down payment assistance programs and Below Market Rate housing.
 The City is developing new guidelines for the down payment assistance program to improve participation in the program and is considering other actions and/or programs to support lower income households to successfully access homeownership opportunities (Programs M, and I).